chilumine/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

 5. Repeat until the model produces harmful output

 > [!WARNING]
-> GCG achieves near-100% success rates against GPT-4, Claude, and LLaMA-2.
-The resulting suffixes are often nonsensical to humans but devastatingly effective against models.
+> GCG achieves high success rates against aligned LLMs: 87.9% on GPT-3.5, 53.6% on GPT-4, and near-100% on open models like Vicuna.
+Claude showed stronger resistance at 2.1% (Zou et al., 2023).
+The resulting suffixes are often nonsensical to humans but effective against models.

 **GCG Simulator:**